| View previous topic :: View next topic |

 And so, from that day forward, I have been known as "Rik".

 Now here's the fascinating part.
-Because of that oddly motivated, almost random choice from 40 years ago, I am now internationally recognizable in the strong sense that if you ask any search engine about Rik Littlefield, even with no quotes, most of top hits you get will be about me.*
+Because of that oddly motivated, almost random choice from many decades ago, I am now internationally recognizable in the strong sense that if you ask any search engine about Rik Littlefield, even with no quotes, most of the top hits you get will be about me.*

 I find that quite bizarre.
 Everything's connected to everything, sometimes quite strongly!